React Setup

 React is a declarative, component-based, JavaScript library for building user interfaces.

 If you're new to React, review the official tutorial and the excellent Why did we build React? blog post.
-You may also want to step through the Intro to React tutorial to learn more about Babel and Webpack -- and how they work behind the scenes.

 Make sure you have Node and NPM installed before continuing: